hexufo/kye-levels/README.md

 Check wikipedia's article for more information: https://en.wikipedia.org/wiki/Kye_%28video_game%29

-Get the latest version of "key levels" here: https://github.com/hexufo/kye-levels
+Get the latest version of "kye levels" here: https://github.com/hexufo/kye-levels

 You can find me in various places on the internet: